-- To explore the socio-ecological dynamics within which commitments to sustainability, development and social justice in the Karoo region must operate
+2.)
+To explore the social-ecological dynamics within which commitments to sustainability, development and social and environmental justice in the Karoo region must operate

-4. To examine the SKA and shale-gas mining as prominent examples of globally networked development interventions with very different implications for relationships to land and the understanding and practice of sustainable development
+3.)
+To examine ongoing investments in astronomy, renewable and non-renewable energy, mining, conservation and large-scale agriculture and their different implications for relationships to land and the understanding and practice of sustainable development

 4.)
 To probe social meanings around land, place, nature, identity and development in selected sites affected by these national and international developments as well as by other locally significant developments

 5.)
 Through this work to contribute to national policy development on land, environment and development and to support community development initiatives in selected sites.